 What does it mean to be an alternate?

-Being an alternate to the program means that you will be accepted if a position for which you are an appropriate match become available due to new openings or withdrawals by accepted applicants.
+Being an alternate to the program means that you will be accepted if a position, for which you are an appropriate match, becomes available due to new openings or withdrawals by accepted applicants.

 I received a notification that I am an alternate candidate.
 Should I call and check up on my status?

-Please contact us at (713) 798-3721 or email@example.com if you have made a commitment to another program or job.
+Please contact us at firstname.lastname@example.org if you have made a commitment to another program or job.
 We will contact you if a position becomes available.

 Can I apply again?